genepi/cloudgene/docs/developers/introduction.md

 ## Defining steps

-A workflow contains an array of `steps` which should be executed in a well-defined order where steps can use files or folders generated from other steps as their input.
-The simplest way to model such a workflow is to create a list of steps where each step depends on its forerunner.
+The simplest way to model a workflow is to create a list of steps where each step depends on its forerunner.
+Steps are defined in the `steps` section where each step is defined by a `name` and type specific properties.

 A simple example with two steps looks like this: